Reading Stadium (Oxford Road): History

 Clapton Stadium Ltd acquired the track in 1934, with the Managing Director being Mr H Garland Wells, the Director of Racing was Major C E R Moss and the Racing Manager was Mr H Craven.
 The track was running under National Greyhound Racing Club rules and the trainers included G F Spencer & George McKay.
 McKay went on to train the track's first big race winner when Black Lion Favourite won the Trafalgar Cup.
 Race distances were 400, 525 & 600 yards, the 400 yard distance was unique because it was the only race of that length that could be held over just two bends due to the extremely large nature of the track.
 Some of the fastest track times set in Britain were at Reading on the 526 yard circumference circuit.

 The main grandstand was next to the racing kennels on the home straight and was accessed from the car park on Wigmore Lane and Oxford Road.
 The Popular Grandstand on the north side was opposite the main stand next to the railway line.
 The resident kennels were in a rural setting in nearby Tilehurst.

+The stadium appointed former Reading F.C. goalkeeper Percy Whittaker as a trainer, where he joined fellow trainers, Hammond, Wingfield, Kennedy, Askey and Mann.

 John Snowball the trainer of the first ever Scottish Greyhound Derby winner was appointed Racing Manager in 1944 after spending some time in Egypt with the Egyptian Greyhound Racing Association.

 Snowball left for sister track Clapton Stadium in 1946 as Assistant Racing Manager before reverting to being a trainer once more.
 Tom Smith a former Catford Stadium trainer was also transferred to Clapton by the company in 1948 after a short spell as a trainer at Reading.
 Further company changes saw Eric Godfrey installed as Racing Manager before he became Director of Racing and was replaced by John Collins.
 In 1960 both were replaced, Collins by Ron Fraser and Godfrey by H J Richardson.

 In 1945, Bally Rambler won the Midland Puppy Derby (the first notable open race success for a Reading greyhound).
 The following year the fawn dog broke two track records; the 400 yards national record held by Guideless Joe (held since 1932) and the 550 yards record.

 The premier event at the track was the Hunt Cup and during 1963 Clapton Stadiums Ltd scrapped evening starting times in an attempt to scupper the bookmaker shops from being able to take advantage of off-course betting without paying the industry its due worth.

 In 1954, Wayside Abbey who won the Golden Crest for trainer Joe Farrand and Jim Sherry younger brother of Jack Sherry the well-known Ramsgate Stadium trainer won the Oxford Two Year Old Produce Stakes with Corrigeen Prince in 1965.